 4. We don't recommend setting this higher, due to how Ruby MRI multi-threading works.

 By default, each Puma worker is limited to 1024 MB of memory.
 This setting can be adjusted and should be considered if you must increase the number of Puma workers.

 Redis and Sidekiq

 Redis stores all user sessions and the background task queue.
 The storage requirements for Redis are minimal, about 25kB per user.
-Sidekiq processes the background jobs with a multithreaded process.
+Sidekiq processes the background jobs with a multi-threaded process.
 This process starts with the entire Rails stack (200MB+) but it can grow over time due to memory leaks.
-On a very active server (10,000 active users) the Sidekiq process can use 1GB+ of memory.
+On a very active server (10,000 billable users) the Sidekiq process can use 1GB+ of memory.